nekr0z/matebook-applet/README.md

 Join the [development](#development) (or just [buy me a coffee](https://www.buymeacoffee.com/nekr0z), that helps, too).

 ## Installation and setup
-The applet requires no installation as such (although you may want to add it to autorun so that it gets started automatically when you load your DE).
+The applet requires no installation as such.
+However, it has dependencies, its functionality may be limited without proper setup, and you may want to add it to autorun so that it gets started automatically when you load your DE.
+Read on for the details.

 However, it depends on GTK+ and `libappindicator` to be installed on your system, and it relies on underlying pieces of software to be installed so that it is user-accessible (more on that below).

+### Debian
 Debian users can add this repo:
 ```
 deb http://evgenykuznetsov.org/repo/ buster main